Lorandil/Tiny-invaders-v4.2/README.md

 # Tiny Invaders v4.2

-Improved version of Daniel C.'s Tiny Invaders v3
+Improved version of Daniel C's (Électro L.I.B) Tiny Invaders v3.1

 # Introduction

 When I discovered the Tiny Joypad project (https://www.tinyjoypad.com/tinyjoypad_attiny85) I was immediately fascinated by Tiny invaders.
-A full arcade game with a scrolling background in only 8kB - fully written in C++.
+A full arcade game with a scrolling background in only 8kB - completely written in C++.
 It was fun to play, but something was missing...

-I decided the game would be even more fun with a score display, and perhaps a high score display.
+I thought the game would be even more fun with a score display, and perhaps a high score display.
 Problem was, the flash memory was already quite low.
 I tried nonetheless and failed.